ZainRizvi/ZainRizvi.github.io/_drafts/using-custom-deep-learning-containers.md

 We'll create a super simple image first.
 We'll use the Tensorflow 2 CPU image as our base and not change anything other than adding our own name as the maintainer of the new image.

-To do this, create a dockerfile (a text file) and give it the following contents
+To do this, create a dockerfile and give it the following contents

     FROM gcr.io/deeplearning-platform-release/tf2-gpu
     LABEL maintainer="Zain Rizvi"